CITY OF SHAWNEE

 CITY CLERKS OFFICE/UTILITY BILLING/Phyllis Loftis, City Clerk

-Preparation of agendas for City Commission & Authorities meetings.
+Preparation of agendas and minutes for City Commission & Authorities regular and special called meetings.

 Normal routine duties including tort claims, management of archived records, research of records for staff and Commissioners, distribution of payroll, preparation of inbound/outbound mail, and overseeing insurance on vehicles and property owned by the City of Shawnee.